West African healthcare systems reel as Ebola toll hits 932

 He added: "We're focusing on the public health approach right now, but I will continue to seek information about what we're learning about these drugs going forward."

-Ebola, a highly contagious haemorrhagic fever, kills more than half of the people who contract it.
-Victims suffer from fever, vomiting, diarrhoea and internal and external bleeding.
+Ebola, a highly contagious hemorrhagic fever, kills more than half of the people who contract it.
+Victims suffer from fever, vomiting, diarrhea and internal and external bleeding.

 Many hospitals and clinics have been forced to close across Liberia, often because health workers are afraid of contracting the virus or because of abuse by locals who think the disease is a government conspiracy.